-Attached is a copy of the findings of fact and conclusions of law on your hearing held August 10, 2006.
-Your hearing request was based on the Department of Health and Human Resources' action to establish a Food Stamp overissuance claim based on client error and to require repayment.
+Attached is a copy of the findings of fact and conclusions of law on your hearing held August 24, 2006.
+Your hearing request was based on the Department of Health and Human Resources' action to establish a Food Stamp overissuance claim of \$5174 for the period of April, 2005 through April, 2006 and to require repayment of the claim.